Friday, December 5, 2014

 From khakis to camouflage to combat boots and shirts with epaulets on the shoulders, military style seems to be all the rage in Bangkok.
-While some of the accessories look like they came directly from Army surplus shops, most of the items are military-inspired.
+While some of the accoutrements look like they came directly from Army surplus shops, most of the items are military-inspired.
 Considering how many Thais follow the latest trends, I'm wondering if this look is coming from the runways of Paris and New York, or whether it has something to do with the influence of the military junta currently running the country.

 Thursday, November 13, 2014